 Hi, everyone!
 I’m Yunhee Choi, iEARN-USA’s new intern from South Korea.
 This is the first blog post in a six-part series I will be writing during my internship with iEARN-USA.

 The first topic is the “Environment.”
 Actually, I don’t consider myself an environmentalist or an eco-friendly person.
 However, I’ve experienced abnormal weather ever since I came to U.S. (I had to enjoy cherry blossom festival without cherry blossoms), and while staying in Washington DC, for 4 months studying English, I heard many voices insisting on the prevention of climate change.
 These made me realize the necessity for putting effort to protect the natural environment.
 This month there are two special days for the environment: World Environment Day (June 5th) and World Oceans Day (June 8th) so, I want to do something for environment starting with June.
-Whenever I think about June, I always come up with bright sunshine, warm breeze and street full of green trees.
+Whenever I think about June, I always come up with bright sunshine, warm breeze, and a street full of green trees.
 Most of you reading this post are on the same page with me because it’s definitely a season of nature.
 However, there are always exceptions that exist.
-On the first day of June, last week, president Donald Trump declared that U.S. will withdraw from Paris climate agreement.
+On the first day of June, last week, President Donald Trump declared that U.S. will withdraw from Paris climate agreement.
 He said the decision was for US workers and economy but it will be disadvantageous to people and economy in the end.
-Even though he doesn’t believe climate change, many people in this country are still shouting for environment and taking actions to prevent climate change. iEARN is one of them.
+Even though he doesn’t believe climate change, many people in this country are still shouting for the environment and taking actions to prevent climate change. iEARN is one of them.
 Thus, this is a perfect time to celebrate the environment and talk about iEARN’s related projects.

 iEARN has significant collaboration projects which align with the 17 Sustainable Development Goals (SDGs) of United Nations, including SDG 13 “take urgent action to combat climate change and its impacts”, iEARN offer students and educators an online platform to collaborate on projects in which they can discuss and learn how to keep our planet safe.